Skip to main content

 According to peer-reviewed research gathered in a Truth Initiative report, vaping nicotine can intensify symptoms of depression and anxiety and increase stress levels.
 For many people, quitting nicotine can help alleviate these symptoms and lead to an improvement in mental health.

 Why does this myth prevail?
-When people who use nicotine try to quit, they often experience several withdrawal symptoms including irritability, restlessness, trouble sleeping, or feelings of anxiety or depression.
+When people who use nicotine try to quit, they often experience withdrawal symptoms including irritability, restlessness, trouble sleeping, or feelings of anxiety or depression.
 These symptoms are temporary, but they are sometimes misunderstood as worsening symptoms of mental health conditions.

 For more information on mental health and nicotine use, read our report on youth mental health and nicotine use.
-Check out the latest campaign from truth®, Toxic Therapy, which illustrates how nicotine addiction can intensify symptoms of depression and anxiety and interfere with sleep.

 If you are planning to quit vaping nicotine, it is always a good idea to speak with a health care provider, especially if you have a serious mental health condition or are considering medication to help you quit.